 Finally, let us briefly look at the third category of views, views about personal identity—i.e., the identity of persons across times, rather than all objects.
 There are roughly three broad types of views about personal identity.
 One could be a psychological continuity theorist, a physical continuity theorist, or a desire-first theorist.
 Psychological continuity theorists think that what makes me, or anyone, the same person across time is having certain psychological facts true of each of the times at which I exist.
 So, for example, I am the same person as I was when I was four years old because the psychological features true of me today are connected to the psychological features true of 4-year-old me.
 On the other hand, the physical continuity theorist thinks that it’s a chain of physical continuity between my current stage—or temporal part—that makes me the same person as 4-year-old me.
 So, even though my cells aren’t the same now as 4-year-old me, they are connected by all the stages in between—including the stages just when each change in cells first appears.

 To see the difference between the two views, let’s consider a case first discussed by Derek Parfit in Reasons and Persons.
 Imagine that you can be transported to another place and time using a new invention—a teletransportation machine.
 Your psychological features will be exactly the same on the other side of the teletransporter.
 The catch, however, is that your body will be destroyed in the process and rebuilt on the other side of the machine.
 Everything will appear to be exactly the same—however, in reality, the chain of continuity between your body before the teletransportation occurred, and your body afterwards, will have been broken.
 Supposing you wish to travel to another time and place, should you get into the machine?
-The thought goes that the physical continuity theorist will say yes, and the psychological continuity theorist will say no.
+The thought goes that the psychological continuity theorist will say yes, and the physical continuity theorist will say no.

 What to make of such vastly different intuitions about this case?
 Enter: the desire-first theorist.
 Desire-first theorists hold that whether or not one survives in such cases and should, therefore, enter the teletransporter, depends on one’s individual desires.
 If I believe in psychological continuity theory and so believe that I will survive such a machine, then it is true for me that I would survive teletransportation.
 On the other hand, if I am a physical continuity theorist then I would not survive teletransportation.
 Even if my friend, a strict psychological continuity theorist, thinks that I have survived teletransportation, they would in fact be wrong according to this view.
 What I believed, after all, was that I would die going through the teletransportation machine.
 My friend, then, has begun a new friendship with a neat substitute in this scenario.
 But it isn’t me.